MaibornWolff/mwui/token-plugin.md

 ## Pushing to GitHub

-After making changes to the Figma file (while using design tokens) you can push said changes to GitHub using the plugin.
+After making changes to the Figma file (while using Design Tokens) you can push said changes to GitHub using the plugin.

+> **Note**
+> You can also push your changes to some other branch.
+It won't trigger automatic token transformation and storybook build though.

 Click on the 'Push to GitHub' button in the bottom left corner.
-Make the sure that 'develop' is the selected branch.
 You have to enter a short message for every commit you push to GitHub.
 These messages should look like this:

 ```
 figma-plugin: change border-radius of buttons to none